Last Updated March 6, 2021

 Scrubbing the body with a loofah improves circulation – an essential for healthier, younger-looking skin.

-If you’ve noticed a dull or flaking appearance to your skin, you’re probably due for a loofah exfoliation.
+If you’ve noticed a dull or flaking appearance to your skin, you’re probably due for an exfoliation.

 How to Use a Loofah Properly